DanTheServerMan/ansible/proxmox/roles/proxmox-nfs/README.md

 Example Playbook
 ----------------

-Here is an example playbook, using the role, with variables in place:
+Here is an example playbook, using the role, specifying the vault, and with the assumption the variables are provided in some way (ex. group_vars):
 ```
 - name: ProxMox Host Configuration
   hosts: proxmox
   become: true
   vars_files:
-   - vars/nfs-vars.yml
    - vars/pve-vault # Or your other file
   roles:
   - proxmox-nfs